 - Ether 9:29 – “they done all these things”

-1 Nephi 1:4: Nephi establishes a timeframe by giving us, “in the commencement of the first year of the reign of Zedekiah, King of Judah”, followed up by, “and in that same year there came many prophets, prophesying unto the people that they must repent, or the great city Jerusalem must be destroyed.”
-Yet by the time Zedekiah became king, installed by the Babylonian conqueror Nebuchadnezzar, the city of Jerusalem had already been destroyed.
+1 Nephi 1:4.
+Nephi establishes a timeframe with: “in the commencement of the first year of the reign of Zedekiah, King of Judah . . . and in that same year there came many prophets, prophesying unto the people that they must repent, or the great city Jerusalem must be destroyed.”
+However, by the time Nebuchadnezzar installed Zedekiah as king, the Babylonian conqueror had already destroyed Jerusalem.

-1 Nephi 22:20: “A prophet shall the Lord your God raise up unto you, like unto me; him shall ye hear in all things whatsoever he shall say unto you.
+1 Nephi 22:20.
+“A prophet shall the Lord your God raise up unto you, like unto me; him shall ye hear in all things whatsoever he shall say unto you.
 And it shall come to pass that all those who will not hear that prophet shall be cut off from among the people.”
-How is it that Nephi was quoting in 580 B.C. the words of Peter (Acts 3:22–23) from around 60 A.D?
+In this verse, Nephi, writing around 580 BCE, is quoting the words of the apostle Peter around 60 CE who was paraphrasing Deuteronomy (Acts 3:22–23).

-Alma 5:52: “…the ax is laid at the root of the tree; therefore every tree that bringeth not forth good fruit shall be hewn down and cast into the fire…” This verse in Alma, written around 83 BC, is quoting John the Baptist (Matthew 3:10) from around 30 A.D.
+Alma 5:52. “the ax is laid at the root of the tree; therefore every tree that bringeth not forth good fruit shall be hewn down and cast into the fire.”
+This verse in Alma, reportedly written around 83 BCE, is quoting John the Baptist from around 30 CE (Matthew 3:10).

 MOSAIC LAW OBSERVANCE